tidbcloud/terraform-provider-tidbcloud/README.md

 }
 ```

-The status of the cluster is CREATING, we need to wait until it changes to AVAILABLE, it usually takes 10+ minutes.
+The status of the cluster is CREATING, we need to wait until it changes to `AVAILABLE`, it usually takes 10+ minutes.

 Once you want to check the status, execute `terraform refresh` to update the state, then use `terraform state show tidbcloud_cluster.example_cluster` to check the status.